Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Discussion

 \section{Discussion}

-\textbf{Limitations and future work.} Our DPO based hierarchical formulation raises an important question.
-Since DIPPER employs DPO for training the higher level policy, does it generalize on out of distribution states and actions, as compared with learning from reward model based RL formulation.
-A direct comparison with hierarchical RLHF based formulation might provide interesting insights.
-Additionally, it will be challenging to apply DIPPER in scenarios where the subgoal space is high dimensional.
-These are interesting research avenues, and we leave further analysis for future work.

-\textbf{Conclusion.} In this work, we introduce \texttt{DIPPER}, a novel hierarchical approach that employs primitive-regularized \texttt{DPO} to mitigate the issues of non-stationarity and infeasible generation in \texttt{HRL}. \texttt{DIPPER} employs primitive-regularized token-level \texttt{DPO} objective to efficiently learn higher level policy, and \texttt{RL} to learn the lower level primitive policy, thereby mitigating non-stationarity in \texttt{HRL}.
-We formulate \texttt{HRL} as a bi-level optimization objective to insure that the higher level policy generates feasible subgoals and avoids degenerate solutions.
-Based on strong empirical results, we believe that \texttt{DIPPER} is an important step towards learning effective control policies for solving complex robotics tasks.
+\textbf{Limitations and future work.} Our DPO-based hierarchical formulation raises an important question: since DIPPER uses DPO for training the higher-level policy, does it generalize to out-of-distribution states and actions better than reward-model-based RL?
+Comparing with hierarchical RLHF could provide useful insights.
+Moreover, applying DIPPER to high-dimensional subgoal spaces remains challenging.
+We leave these directions for future work. \\ \textbf{Conclusion.} In this work, we introduce \texttt{DIPPER}, a novel hierarchical approach that employs primitive-regularized \texttt{DPO} to mitigate the issues of non-stationarity and infeasible generation in \texttt{HRL}. \texttt{DIPPER} employs primitive-regularized token-level \texttt{DPO} objective to efficiently learn higher level policy, and \texttt{RL} to learn the lower level primitive policy, thereby mitigating non-stationarity in \texttt{HRL}.
+We formulate \texttt{HRL} as a bi-level optimization objective to ensure that the higher level policy generates feasible subgoals.
+Based on empirical results showing up to 40\% improvement, \texttt{DIPPER} is an important step towards learning effective control policies for solving complex robotics tasks.